Many things go into the making of a photograph. However, only one will indeed be the key to a great picture.

 Add Words

-Once you know the answer to WHY you must use all your photographic skills to best capture this moment, this “previsualization” is understanding how the best shutter speed, aperture, ISO, composition, and lighting, all controlled by me, can be used to capture what I want to communicate.
+Once you know WHY, you must use all your photographic skills to capture this moment best.
+This “previsualization” is understanding how the best shutter speed, aperture, ISO, composition, and lighting, all controlled by me, can be used to capture what I want to communicate.

-I then execute the previsualization and make the photo.
+I then execute the previsualization and take the photo.

-Last we know that the photo by itself will make the audience ask a question.
-What is going on here?
-They will need more information to be sure the message is not left up for interpretation.
-You will then need to marry the photograph with words to complete the communication process.
+Last, we know the photo alone will make the audience ask: What is happening here?
+They will need more information to ensure that the message is not left up for interpretation.
+You must then marry the photograph with words to complete the communication process.

 Example